IEC Protection Classes For LED Luminaires (2024)

 Why Do LEDs Explode?

-Let us learn what can cause an LED luminaire to explode.
-This will help you get a deeper insight into the working of an LED and hence, prevent such hazards in the future.
+Let’s learn what can cause an LED luminaire to explode.
+This will help you gain a deeper insight into how LEDs work and, hence, prevent such hazards in the future.

-There are two most common causes of an LED exploding -electrical and thermal stresses.
+Two most common causes of an LED exploding are electrical and thermal stresses.

 Electrical Stresses

-The electrical components and LED fixtures work on a small level of voltages such as 2 or 4 V. However, the LEDs used in your projects are connected to the main voltage of 120 V in most areas.
-LED uses capacitors to drop the voltage.
-If you are using a faulty and low-quality capacitor, it can get over-stressed and cause problems.
+The electrical components and LED fixtures work on a small voltage, such as 2 or 4 V. However, the LEDs used in your projects are connected to the main voltage of 120 V in most areas.
+LEDs use capacitors to drop the voltage.
+If you are using a faulty and low-quality capacitor, it can get overstressed and cause problems.

 In some cases, due to voltage fluctuations, the capacitor may break down and let the full current flow through the LED.
 It will take only a fraction of a second for the LED to burst.